Generic selectors

 Dating is a big part of many students’ lives and Usyd can be a wonderful place to meet people.
-Consent is one of the most important things to understand when dating or meeting up with someone for casual sex.
+Understanding consent is vital when dating and meeting up for any type of sexual activities.

 Consent is agreement – with words or actions

-Sexual consent is when someone agrees to do something sexual with you, like touching, kissing or having sex.
-Before beginning any contact with anybody, you need to be totally clear that everyone involved wants to do it.
+Sexual consent is agreement to a sexual act, like touching, kissing or having sex.
+Before beginning any sexual contact with anybody, you need to be totally clear that everyone involved wants to do it.

-In NSW, the law requires you to take active steps to obtain agreement from your partner, whether by actions or words, to a certain sexual act.
-This means you must do all you can to ask for consent, and the other person must communicate to you that they want to continue in that particular sexual act with you.
+In NSW, the law requires you to take active steps to obtain agreement from your partner to a certain sexual act – whether through actions or words.
+This means you must do all you can to ask for consent, and the other person must communicate to you that they want to engage in that particular sexual act with you.

-You must continually and actively ask for agreement where sexual activity progresses from one act to another.
+You must continually and actively ask for agreement when sexual activity progresses from one act to another.
 Your partner may agree to kissing and touching, but you need to ask and get their explicit consent for other sexual acts.
+Consent must be a continuous process of checking, asking, reading actions and body signals and paying attention to others.

 How do you know if someone wants to do something sexual with you?
 You ask and wait for agreement!
 Consent doesn’t have to be awkward or hard – in fact, asking shows respect and allows everybody to feel empowered.